pugzzzf/Karman-Line/README.md

 # Scientific support document

-Attached is a link that provides scientific support to the formulas and models used in the Kármán Line project: https://google.com
+Attached is a link that provides scientific support to the formulas and models used in the Hyperion project: https://google.com

 # Languages, platforms, engines & other technologies